M&M Retrospective: A Sweet Way to Improve Your Team

 • A bag of M&Ms. You can choose any size, but make sure it has at least five different colors.

 • A bowl.
-Pour the M&M's into it and mix well.
+Pour the M&M’s into it and mix them well.

 • A whiteboard or retro tool.
 With it you write down the questions and the answers for each color.

-Of course, you can do an M&M Retro without M&M's and just go for the questions.
-But with M&M's your team will be twice as engaged – promise!
+Of course, you can also do an M&M retro without M&M’s and just answer the questions.
+But with M&M’s, your team will be twice as engaged - promised!

 1. At the beginning of the retro, assign a question to each M&M color.
 For example, you can use green for positive feedback, red for negative feedback, blue for suggestions, yellow for personal questions, and brown for random questions.